 Many of the courses were designed by famous architects such as Robert Trent Jones Jr., Jack Nicklaus, Arthur Hills, Nick Faldo, Severiano Ballesteros, Henry Cotton, Rocky Roquemore and Arnold Palmer, the creator of the award-winning Victoria Golf Course, one of golf's flagship courses, where the Portugal Masters has been held since it was first staged in 2007.
 One thing they all share is their environmental quality and the harmonious way in which they blend into the natural surroundings.

 Photo: Clube de Golfe Quinta da Marinha, Cascais, Lisboa

-The Algarve and Lisbon coasts are well-known destinations amongst more experienced players and have been awarded a number of international prizes.
-They host some of the major events on the professional circuits, a case in point being Madeira with its mountain courses.
-There’s also golf to be played in the countryside in the Azores, but it was in Porto and the North that it all started, since the oldest golf course in mainland Europe is in Espinho.
+The Algarve and the Lisbon coast are well-known destinations for more experienced players and have won several international awards.
+They host major competitions on the professional tours, as does Madeira with its mountain courses.
+In the Azores, there's also rustic golf that is played in a rural setting.
+But it was in Porto and the North that it all began, where Espinho, the second oldest course in mainland Europe, is located.

 Photo: Clube de Golfe Santo da Serra, Madeira

 But the biggest challenge while you're playing is not to have your concentration broken by the beauty and light of the surrounding countryside.
 We have courses that overlook the sea flanked by cliffs and dunes with white sand.
 And others surrounded by lakes and mountains, where the perfumes of flowers and herbs blend and become impossible to distinguish one from the other.